pkganeshpk/sidewalk-detection/README.md

 This will publish the images to the concerned topics, as well as dump output files in the out/ folder.

 ### Issues
 Here are the big issues I faced: The "4 sidewalk histograms" referred to in the Seng paper are nowhere defined.
 Neither do the referenced papers in the bibliography give any idea.
-As a result, I had to **make do*8 with whatever I understood.
-The resulting algorithm identifies many of the sidewalk pixels (but certainly not all) and this affects the overall performance very critically.
+As a result, I had to **make do** with whatever I understood.
+The resulting algorithm identifies many of the sidewalk pixels (but certainly not all) //and this affects the overall performance very critically//.